 - Hereford and Worcester Fire and Rescue Authority

-The offer was the option of an adult social care authority being able to charge an additional 'precept' on its Council Tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016-17.
+The offer was the option of an adult social care authority being able to charge an additional “precept” on its council tax without holding a referendum, to assist the authority in meeting expenditure on adult social care from the financial year 2016-17.
 It was originally made in respect of the financial years up to and including 2019-20.
-If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to the approval of the House of Commons.
-Renewal of the offer relating to 2020-21 is expected imminently.
+If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to approval of the House of Commons.